Short introduction

 Admission to physiotherapy programs in Latvia typically requires a high school diploma that includes science subjects such as Biology and Chemistry, which provide the foundational knowledge necessary for understanding human health and disease.
 These subjects are crucial as they form the basis for many of the advanced topics students will encounter during their degree, including anatomy, physiology, and pharmacology.
 High academic performance in these areas is often a key criterion for acceptance into the program.

 In addition to academic qualifications, some universities may require entrance exams or interviews to assess the suitability of applicants for the physiotherapy program.
 These assessments may evaluate candidates’ understanding of basic scientific principles, as well as their communication skills, critical thinking, and motivation for pursuing a career in healthcare.
-The selection process is designed to ensure that students entering the program are well-prepared for the rigorous coursework and clinical training that will follow.

 The primary language of instruction for physiotherapy programs in Latvia is Latvian.
 However, many institutions offer courses in English to accommodate international students.
 While the majority of the program may be taught in Latvian, certain courses, particularly those aimed at non-native speakers, may be available in English.
 International students who are non-native speakers of Latvian are typically required to demonstrate proficiency in English to ensure they can fully participate in the academic environment.
 Additionally, students may need to learn some Latvian to engage effectively in clinical placements, as many healthcare settings in Latvia use the national language for patient interactions.